 Page 2 of 3

 They needed a language and a computer system that could be used by a complete beginner without the complexities and irritations of punched cards and batch processing systems.
 Can you imagine how long it takes to learn to program if it takes a week to get the results back?

 Kemeny and Kurtz needed something much better than the facilities offered by the LPG-30.
-After a visit to a time-shared PDP-1 at MIT, John McCarthy said to the pair
+After a visit to a time-shared PDP-1 at MIT, John McCarthy (the inventor of LISP) said to the pair

 Along with the time sharing system came the new language which they decided to call BASIC.
 At first it was going to be a subset of Fortran but they decided that no subset of any existing language would be complete enough.